Tips for Successful Cash Flow Forecasting

 A one-size-fits-all solution that will meet every business’s cash forecasting needs does not exist.
 Your cash forecasts will differ based on your industry and your company goals.
-Read on to learn some tips that can help you get the process moving in the right direction.
+Read on to learn some tips to help you move the process in the right direction.

 Communication is Key

 You’ve heard the phrase, “Garbage in, garbage out?”
 That’s particularly true for cash flow forecasting.
-Without necessary and correct details from your team about their individual or division’s activities, you’ll end up with an inaccurate forecast and poor decisions as a result.
+Without necessary and correct details from your team about their individual or division’s activities, you’ll end up with an inaccurate forecast and poor decisions.

 If you make sure your finance management team and other people in your company understand both the need for cash forecasting and the process, you’ll take your first steps to avert a cash flow crisis.